Bug report #15407

 pre-existing holes in the DBF (see #15407), so if using a GDAL version

 recent enough (>=2.1.2) to have reliable packing, do a packing at the

 first edit action.

-#7 Updated by Amy Taylor over 2 years ago
+#7 Updated by Amy Taylor about 7 years ago

 This is a problem we are seeing as well, and with shapefiles which have been created in QGIS as well as those older ones created using other software.